GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/trmm.md

 typeof(npd)
 ```

-We see as above that whether a dataset is `EarlyNRT` or `LateNRT` or `Final` doesn't matter, it will return the same dataset type.
+We see as above that whether a dataset is "Near Real-Time" or "Standard/Final" doesn't matter, it will return the same dataset type.
 What changes will be the values in the fields, not the dataset structure or type itself.

+!!! warning
+    `TRMM3Hourly` datasets are designed to select data by entire days, and so here `npd.start` and `npd.stop` are defined by the entire days for which data is downloaded.

 ## Creating a `TRMMDaily` dataset